 In “real life,” however, I’m still learning the art of letting go.
 Mistakes cost a little more when there are people, relationships, and morality at stake.

 Making a mess

-I’ve felt like a failure a lot lately (as I’ve shared in my previous post about love).
+I have felt like a failure a lot lately (as I shared in my previous post about love).
 And while part of me recognizes that those feelings point to a commendable effort on my part (at least I’m still trying!), at the end of the day, it’s been painful.

 Truth #1: There is no rush.